By Linda Gail Christie

 "A more effective model is to optimally distribute, manage, and store data and content at the edges of the network, so information is available in the right places at the right time," said Shridar Subramanian, Director of Internet Marketing for Network Appliance, a company providing specialized products to manage data at the data center and to deliver content to the edges of the network.
 "Today, the trend is toward storing frequently used Intranet data close to the user, simultaneously reducing bandwidth costs and improving end-user response times."

 In fact, adding bandwidth usually does not eliminate bottlenecks.
 "Congestion on the origin server and other network infrastructure contributes to the latency of transporting objects over long distances, so local cache servers can significantly improve access times," Subramanian said.
-"And storing popular content close to the user (which is what caches do) is much cheaper than buying extra bandwidth to repeatedly fetch that
+"And storing popular content close to the user (which is what caches do) is much cheaper than buying extra bandwidth to repeatedly fetch that content."

 According to Subramanian, intelligent software lets you set up policies for distributing content.
 For example, such policies would allow you to push only those files that have been changed since the last time they were distributed at times when bandwidth demands are low.
 Other benefits noted by vendors of plug-and-play cache appliances is the claim that they can be installed in minutes, dramatically improving storage manageability.